Jul 2020 - Dec 2020

 Sellers will be able to obtain a “verified status” by connecting their bank account and buyers can give sellers rating scores.
 These features allow users to safely buy and sell tickets, while aiming to discourage dishonest behavior between users.

-Plurchase allows buyers to purchase tickets using their credit card and immediately receive the e-ticket PDF.
+Plurchase protects buyers while buying tickets using their credit card and immediate transfer of the e-ticket PDF.

 Buyers have the capacity to search for a listing that matches their budget and location.
 Buyers will able to rate sellers out of 5 stars to promote good business practices.
 This ensures that good business is rewarded and unreliable users are less likely to be contacted.

 After conducting usability tests with my hi-fidelity prototype, 100% of tested users were able to successfully post a listing and buy a ticket to a concert.
-I received positive qualitative feedback about the design and practicality of this app.
-My testing results indicated that I should think more about the business model and that the verification status idea could be further investigated.
+My testing feedback indicated that I should think more about the business model and the verification status.
+This means exploring how this app will earn revenue and recruit new users in the long-term.

 Questions to explore: